 Small leaves, which make up more than a quarter of the ornate titi’s diet, are popular in the dry season.
 Vines and bamboo-based plants are also consumed more in the dry season.

 Ornate titis have a monogamous mating system.
 A mated pair has a strong bond and stays together for years.
 Mated pairs enjoy huddling together, grooming, and entwining tails.
 They prefer to stay close together whenever possible and follow each other throughout the day.
 Family groups can include generations of offspring.

 Ornate titis are highly terrestrial and tend to inhabit lower and denser tropical forest.
 While maneuvering through their habitat, they use all four limbs (this is called quadrupedalism) and sporadically jump short distances when needed.
 Their non-prehensile tail provides balance as they travel on branches and vines.

 Tail entwining is used often to reinforce bonds among pairs.

 Like other titi monkeys, the ornate titi is diurnal, rising early in the morning and remaining awake and active until sunset.
 After sunrise, they feed, groom, play, and rest.
-Usually there are two main feeding sessions; one in the morning and one in the evening.
-A resting session occurs midday.
+Usually, there are two main feeding sessions; one in the morning and one in the evening.
+A resting session occurs at midday.